fluid-project/infusion/src/webapp/tests/manual-tests/ReadMe.txt

         4. move the item above the new div to below the new div
         5. move the new div to a different place in the list

+Inline Edit - once we have unit tests for two copies of of multi inline edits, overriding tooltip text and editable table cells this will be removed

+Renderer Component Types - once we have unit tests for nested list, joint container and script this will move to the simple demo area of the incubator

+Simple Progress - this will move to the simple demo area of the incubator

-Versioning  - this should be turned into a unit test
+Versioning  - this will be turned into a unit test
     To run this test:
         1. open versioning.html in a browser
         2. move an item in the first sortable list to another position in the list